 Sometimes doctors recommend back braces and soft cervical collars, which are used to limit motion so your spinal muscles can rest, while also providing support.

 However, wearing a brace or collar is often done for just short periods of time.
-That’s because limiting movement and providing that extra support for too long can lead to a decrease in muscle strength, which could increase back and neck problems.
+That’s because limiting movement for too long can lead to a decrease in muscle strength, which could increase back and neck problems.

 Specialty therapies for spondylosis treatment

-In addition to managing symptoms at home, additional therapies with the help of specialists may be important, too.
+In addition to managing symptoms at home, getting help from specialists may be important, too.

 Physical therapy for spondylosis